 Holiday inspiration currently loading...

-Depart for Edinburgh and your first hotel situated just a stone’s throw away from the main attractions, and surrounded by the stunning backdrop of this magnificent Scottish capital city.
+Your first hotel is situated just a stone’s throw away from the main attractions, surrounded by the stunning backdrop of this magnificent Scottish capital city.

 Conveniently located in Edinburgh’s fashionable and leafy West End, just four minutes’ walk from Princes Street, your hotel exudes contemporary urban chic, despite being housed in a traditional Victorian town house.
 This fusion of styles works beautifully however, with classic original features providing the perfect backdrop for collages and abstract works of art by talented Scottish artists – it’s almost like staying in a stylish modern art gallery!